 Everyone has BRCA genes.
 Normal BRCA genes help to prevent tumor growth.
 They help fix damaged cells and help cells grow normally.
-BRCA mutations are BRCA genes that are not functioning normally, thereby putting you at risk for developing multiple types of cancer.
+BRCA mutations put you at risk for more than one type of cancer.
 Mutations in BRCA1 or BRCA2 increase the risk of breast, ovarian, prostate, colorectal, pancreatic, and melanoma skin cancers.
 Mutated BRCA genes can also affect how well some treatments work.
+These tests might be repeated.